nebtex/holo/README.md

 ## DOM

-the holo doom is in a design phase, he is a initial look
+the holo doom is in a design phase, this is an initial concept

 ![alt text](holodom.jpg)